kuzudb/kuzu-docs/docs/cypher/data-manipulation-clauses/set.md

 You can import this database by copy pasting the commands on that page.

 # SET
-SET is similar to SQL's SET clause, and allows updating properties of node or relationship records to new values (possibly NULL).
+`SET` is similar to SQL's SET clause, and allows updating properties of node or relationship records to new values (possibly NULL).

-## Set node properties
+## Set Node Properties

-### Set single label node properties
+### Set Single Label Node Properties
 The following query sets the age property of the User node with name Adam to 50 (which is 30 in the original database).

 ```